ceari/edacc_web/specification.rst

 *1.1 Organizers:*
 Define competition categories such as "Random" or "Crafted" in a database table.
-This management functionality can be offered by the web interface.
+This functionality can be offered through an admin section in the web interface.

 *1.2 Competitors:*
-The web interface will allow no competitor interaction in this phase, except the access to general information, rules etc.
+The web interface will allow no competitor interaction in this phase, except for the access to general information, rules, etc. on the static pages.

 **2. Registration and Submission phase:**

 *2.1 Organizers:*
 Organizers are provided with an overview of the registered users and submitted solvers and benchmarks.
+This could be done in the admin section of the web interface.

 *2.2 Competitors:*
 In this phase competitors can register with the system and submit solvers and